codgician/packup-slides/slides.md

     - $\neg x_p^v \lor t_p$ for all $(p, v) \in Dom(\psi)$
   - **Soft clause**: $\neg t_p \lor x_p^{v_\text{max}}$ with $W_{nu}$
   - Higher score when more packages are up-to-date.

+# Implementation progress

+**🚧 Still work in progress...**

+- We planned to leverage Microsoft.Z3 as the SAT/SMT solver, but Z3 has no built-in MAXSAT support.
+- We are researching different MAXSAT algorithms to implement our algorithm so that the project code could be completely C#.

 # References